apyrgio/thesis/templates/softlab-thesis/README.md

 make
 ```

-and a `thesis.pdf` files will be created.
+and a `thesis.pdf` file will be created.

 If you want to remove the helper files, you can do